digdilem/digdilem.org.2025/public/about/index.source.md

 * Wordpress on a VPS
 * Jekyll hosted on Github
 * Wordpress hosted via Cloudflare Tunnel on my home server
-* In this latest iteration, Hugo hosted by Cloudflare pages.
-The source for this website is [available on Github](https://github.com/digdilem/digdilem.org.2025)

 There's no formal company, product or service attached to Digital Dilemma.
 I use digdilem as a nick in a great many places and I've generally provided this site, in some form or another, mostly to house a few projects and share some information.